matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 };
 ```

 Create the `contracts` and `deploy` folders.
-The former is the place where all the contracts' `*.sol` files should be stored and the latter is the place where all the scripts related to deployment of the contract will be put.
+The former is the place where all the contracts' `*.sol` files should be stored and the latter is the place where all the scripts related to deploying the contract will be put.

 Create the `contracts/Greeter.sol` contract and insert the following code there: